okta/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 | `/bc/fileStoreRecord`                          |    500 |
 | `/bc/globalFileStoreRecord`               |    500 |

-### Okta Rate Limits for All Other Endpoints
+### End-User Rate Limit

-Finally, for all endpoints not listed in the tables above, the API rate limit is a combined 10,000 requests per minute.
+Okta limits the number of requests from the Okta user interface to 40 requests per user per 10 seconds per endpoint.
+This rate limit protects users from each other, and from other API requests in the system.

+If a user is able to exceed this limit, they are locked out until the rate limit passes, and a message is written to the user interface and the System Log.

 ## Concurrent Rate Limits